 In accordance with the adult indigent defense plan, the county has created misdemeanor, felony, and post-conviction lists for appointing counsel in criminal cases.
-At the time of the review, Harris County had 155 misdemeanor attorneys on the appointment list.
-To be placed on the list, attorneys must be approved by a majority of judges and must obtain at least ten hours of continuing legal education (CLE) training in criminal law.
+The master felony list is divided into three graduated lists: first, second, and third degree.
+At the time of the monitor's review, Harris County had 298 felony attorneys on the respective appointment lists.
+Attorneys on any list must be approved by a majority of judges trying felony cases and must obtain at least ten hours of continuing legal education (CLE) training annually in criminal law.
 This minimum CLE standard exceeds the six-hour standard set by the Commission.
-The county has procedures to verify that all attorneys on the list met their annual CLE requirements, as described in the indigent defense plan.
-The public defender office maintains criminal CLE hour records for its attorneys.
-All attorneys received at least 15 criminal CLE hours in FY14.
-The office provides CLE training for the defense bar, which is often mandatory for in-house attorneys.
-This method of tracking CLE hours within the office and providing in-house training helps assure a level of competence among public defenders.
+The district courts have procedures to verify that all attorneys on the lists met their annual CLE requirements, as described in the indigent defense plan.
+All public defenders received at least 15 criminal CLE hours in FY14, which is tracked within the office.
+The office provides CLE training for the defense bar that is often mandatory for in-house attorneys.
+This method of tracking CLE hours within the office and providing in-house training helps ensure a level of competence among public defender attorneys.

-RECOMMENDATIONS FOR REQUIREMENT 3 Establish Minimum Attorney Qualifications.
+Establish Minimum Attorney Qualifications.